wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 ## Enabling the Preprocessor

 To enable the preprocessor:
-1. Add (or uncomment) the `preprocessorConfigFile` property in the [Wavefront proxy configuration file](proxies_configuring.html)
+1. Add (or uncomment) the `preprocessorConfigFile` property in the [Wavefront proxy configuration file](proxies_configuring.html).
 2. Set `preprocessorConfigFile` to a valid path to the rules configuration file.

 ### Validation

-The rules file is validated when the proxy starts and the start-up process is aborted if any of the rules are not valid.
-A detailed error message is provided for every rule that fails validation.
+The rules file is validated when the proxy starts.
+The proxy aborts the start-up process if any of the rules is not valid.
+We provide a detailed error message for every rule that fails validation.

 ### Metrics for Rules

 For every rule the Wavefront proxy reports a counter metric  that shows how often the rule has been successfully applied.
 The rule ID becomes part of the proxy metric `~agent.preprocessor.<ruleID>.count`, for example, `~agent.preprocessor.replace-badchars.count`.
-For information on proxy metrics, see [Monitoring Wavefront Proxies](monitoring_proxies.html).
+See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details.

 ## Point Filtering Rules